MikolajKocik/StockManager/README.md

 - **Grafana:** Monitoring the application metrices and traces.

-- **Docker:** Containerize appliaction to be open on multi-platform usecase operating systems.
+- **Docker:** Containerize application to be open on multi-platform usecase operating systems.

 - **Docker compose:** Docker orchiestration to manage docker images.